Ryan82924/Repository/README.md

 For React Part 2 I learned a lot about the syntax requirements (syntax errors/debugging took the most amount of time).
 I also learned a lot about the different components of a functional react app like use effect and use state. in addition I felt like I learned a lot about JS functions and react specific functions as well.
 I felt like so far this part of the project has helped me to learn the most out of all of the parts.

+For Simon Service I felt like I learned a lot about working between the front and the backend.
+Once again the syntax errors and the debugging took a lot of time for me.
+I also felt like I learned a lot more about async code and await.
+Which was something that I was a little confused about before but I felt like I got a better hold of during this process.
+I also felt like I learned a bit about debugging code and writing better JS/react since this section was almost entirely made of JS.
 -->